Relintai/pandemonium_engine_docs/usage/plugins/editor/import_plugins.md

 And that's it!
 Your first import plugin is done!
 Now get creative and make plugins for your own beloved formats.
-This can be quite useful to write your data in a custom format and then use it in Godot as if they were native resources.
+This can be quite useful to write your data in a custom format and then use it in Pandemonium as if they were native resources.
 This shows how the import system is powerful and extendable.